Blog Tweaks

 For a while I contemplated switching to a simpler theme, like contrast.
 But I’d have to put in features like tags, and taxonomy index pages.

-–that was still messing up the sourcemapping.
+About autoprefixer–that was still messing up the sourcemapping.
 I decided to

-workflow and just use an autoprefixer extension for VSCode,
+take it off the jekyll workflow and just use an autoprefixer extension for VSCode,

-option turned on.
+with the formatOnSave option turned on.
 And did a

 save on all the *.scss files.
 I just have to remember to delete the related prefixed